tpoisot/DataSharingPaper/DataSharing-MS.md

 ## The role of journals

-Journals are in the best position to make things move [@Vision2010] because a scientist's career depend on getting his work published.
+Journals are in the best position to make things move [@Vision2010] because a scientist's career progression depends on getting their work published.
 Although a bottom-up approach should always be preferred when possible, editors have in their hand a powerful lever to modify our collective behavior.
 Some journals are now asking the authors to deposit their ecological data in a public repository [@Fairbairn2011 ; @Whitlock2010].
-This is mandatory for sequences in all journals (*GenBank*), and similar mandatory archiving of all data in TreeBase, DataDryad, or FigShare is becoming a common practice.
+This is mandatory for sequences in all journals (*GenBank*), and similar mandatory archiving of all data in TreeBASE, DataDryad, or FigShare is becoming a common practice.
 The referees are, however, rarely asked to evaluate if the adequate data are released, and even more rarely given access to the data during the evaluation process.
 About this